All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 6. Monitor Your Body Composition

-The scale alone does not tell you whether you are losing fat or muscle.
+The scale alone doesn't tell you whether you're losing fat or muscle.
 Ask your provider about body composition testing, such as DEXA scans or bioelectrical impedance analysis, to track your lean mass over time.
 Body composition monitoring

 When to Talk to Your Provider